nats-io/nats-architecture-and-design/adr/ADR-43.md

 ## Per-Message TTL

-We will allow a message to supply a TTL using a header called `Nats-TTL` followed by the duration as seconds.
+We will allow a message to supply a TTL using a header called `Nats-TTL` followed by the duration as seconds or as a Go duration string like `1h`.

 The duration will be used by the server to calculate the deadline for removing the message based on its Stream timestamp and the stated duration.